dwarvesf/playground/AI/Building LLM system/graphrag.md

 In this mode, the collections of communiites will be used to generate response to user query in a map-reduce manner.
 At the Map step, community reports are segmented into text chunks of pre-defined size.
 Each text chunk is then used to produce an intermediate response containing a list of point, each of which is accompanied by a numerical rating indicating the importance of the point.
 And in Reduce step, the intermediate responses will be filtered and re-ranking and then aggregrated to produce the final answer.

 ## Conclusion
 GraphRAG is ideal for tackling complex tasks such as multi-hop reasoning and answering comprehensive questions that require linking disparate pieces of information.
-However, using a lot of LLM calls in both index and query stage make it expensive and should be consider.
+However, using a lot of LLM calls in both index and query stage make it expensive and should be in consideration.

 ## References
 - https://arxiv.org/abs/2404.16130